MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/upgrade-unmodified-application.md

 1. Before you install version 15.0, it can be useful to create desktop shortcuts to the the version 14.0 tools, such as the [!INCLUDE[admintool](../developer/includes/admintool.md)], [!INCLUDE[adminshell](../developer/includes/adminshell.md)], and [!INCLUDE[devshell](../developer/includes/devshell.md)] because the Start menu items for these will be replaced with the version 15.0 tools.

-2. Install all components of Business Central 2019 Wave 2 (version 15) bu using setup.exe.
+2. Install all components of Business Central 2019 Wave 2 (version 15) by using setup.exe.

     > [!IMPORTANT]
     > Because of dependencies, we recommend that for upgrade , you install all components available.
 Also, there is currently a known issue with the Microsoft.Office.Interop.Word.dll.
 After installation, you must copy the Microsoft.Office.Interop.Word.dll from the C:\Program Files (x86)\Microsoft Dynamics 365 Business Central\150\RoleTailored Client folder to the C:\Program Files\Microsoft Dynamics 365 Business Central\150\Service\Add-ins folder.